the image is after the credits.

 If you are somewhat experienced in the field of frightening movies, test your guts if you wish.
-For me that kind of movie was almost too much to bare.
+For me, that kind of movie was almost too much to bear.

 A bit on the film- it is a debut work, so the use of cinematography is not yet perfected, although it successfully delivers symbolism and focuses our vision in the frame.

 The background research work is more than satisfactory – as it allows for a period-thematic movie that stands on the crossroads of family drama and mystic thriller.

 With a typically misguided advertisement, it was misjudged by many.

 We start with a court scene where we learn the only relevant context-